 7. The sectoral composition of the Argentine economy fluctuated considerably during the review period, reflecting the impact of the economic crisis on the various sectors and their subsequent adjustment to the new thrust of economic policy and the changes in the international environment.
 In the primary sectors growth was above-average (Table I.1).
 Progress in the agricultural sector largely reflected an improved supply and a favourable international business climate, which translated into high international prices for Argentine exports.
 There was also an increase in the contribution of manufactured products to GDP, largely attributable to the growth of the domestic market in recent years, and a sharp decline in the contribution of non-tradeable activities, although there have recently been signs of a recovery in this respect.
-Services as a whole continue to generate a little over 55 per cent of GDP; after a sudden fall, due partly to the change in relative prices, services have slowly begun recovering their share of GDP.
+After a sudden fall, due partly to the change in relative prices, services have begun recovering their share of GDP.

-Table I.1

-Sectoral structure of GDP, 1998-2005
+Table I.1 Sectoral structure of GDP, 1998-2006

 (Percentage of current GDP at factor cost, including imputed bank service charges)